Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-40. Categories
-45. Doc / Man
-50. Webserver interface
 60. Automatic download of new arXiv version
-70. No DOI for HAL => thanks all for metadata with SOAP API… don't want to handle it for now :/
+70. No DOI for HAL => metadata with SOAP API… don't want to handle it for now :/
+80. Search engine
+90. Webserver interface

 ## Issues ?